maurocolapso/Data_viz/README.md

 ## How I Met Your Mother episode rating
 Heatmap with the rating of each episode across all seasons.
 Sadly, nobody liked the final episode (I loved it).

-The code to scrape the data from IMDb was adapted from Isabella Benabaye [post](https://towardsdatascience.com/scraping-tv-show-epsiode-imdb-ratings-using-python-beautifulsoup-7a9e09c4fbe5) in Medium
+The code to scrape the data from IMDb was adapted from Isabella Benabaye [post](https://towardsdatascience.com/scraping-tv-show-epsiode-imdb-ratings-using-python-beautifulsoup-7a9e09c4fbe5) in Medium.
+[Code](https://github.com/maurocolapso/Data_viz/tree/main/HIMYM-rating)

 ![](HIMYM-rating/HIMYM_rating.png)